 2) The government is a user of bank money.
 When the government taxes Paul they take Paul’s bank money and redistribute it to Peter when they spend.

 3) If the government runs a budget deficit (taxes less than it spends) then Paul buys a bond from the government and the government gives Paul’s bank deposit (which he used to buy the bond with) to Peter.
 Paul gets a bond which the government created in much the same way that a private corporation creates a bond when they issue corporate debt.
-If you want to say these entities “print” financial assets then fine.
-Corporations print stocks and bonds every day and you don’t hear the world exploding with hyperinflation rants because of it….
+If you want to say deficit spending or corporate bond issuance is “asset printing” then great.
+Corporations print stocks and bonds every day and you don’t hear the world exploding with hyperinflation rants because of it.

 5) Cash notes like the ones you have in your wallet are created by the US Treasury and are issued to the Federal Reserve upon demand by member banks.
 This cash is literally “printed” by the Treasury, but serves primarily as a way for banks to service their customers.
 In other words, if you have a bank account you can exchange your bank deposit for cash from the ATM or the bank teller.
 Cash is preceded by the dominant form of money, bank money.
 But it doesn’t get printed off the presses and fired into the economy as some would have us believe.